 - oversensitivity to heat, excessive sweating, and warm, damp skin

 - infertility and a loss of interest in sex

-- itchy skin with raised itchy swellings (urticaria)
+- itchy skin with raised, itchy swellings, called hives or urticaria

-- menstrual problems in women, especially lighter periods or absence of periods
+- menstrual problems, especially lighter periods or absence of periods

 - redness on the palms of hands